rwnicholas/Systemd-Nvidia-Entry/README.md

 # Systemd-Nvidia-Entry
 * It's started as a fork from [Grub-Nvidia-Entry](https://github.com/Superdanby/Grub-Nvidia-Entry)
 * I'm trying this using Solus, but I believe that others systems can work with some tweaks.
+* There are two versions, one with Nouveau and this one with bbswitch, if you prefer with nouveau go to Releases.

 ## Prerequisites
 *	Nvidia driver